Another new coronavirus variant found in Nigeria, says Africa CDC

 Nigeria, Africa’s most populous country with more than 200 million people, has seen fewer coronavirus cases than many others on the continent.
 Total cases crept past 80,000 on Wednesday.
 Daily recorded cases exceeded 1,000 for the first time this month.

-Africa has reported more than 2.5 million coronavirus cases, making up 3.3 percent of global cases, according to the Africa CDC.
+Africa has reported more than 2.5 million coronavirus cases, making up 3.3% of global cases, according to the Africa CDC.

 The rate of coronavirus infections in South Africa will soon surpass the peak hit in the first wave earlier in the year, its health ministry said on Wednesday.